-were we born?
+Where do we come from?
+Where were we born?
 Where did we grow up?
 Why?
 This introductory course to writing memoir examines the concept of "home," both the ideal and the actual location.
 In this workshop students will be responsible for writing four stories.
 The first will examine the students' early childhood memories of the place they were born.
-The second story will be a representation of family culture and mythology.
-In the third story, students will expand this mythology and create a personal historiography of their "hometown" by integrating historical research with family mythology.
+The is an experimental introduction to the second story will be a representation of family culture and mythology.
+In the third story, students will expand this mythology and create a personal historiography of their required. "hometown" by integrating historical research with family mythology.
 Finally, in the final story, due at the end of the term, students will construct a narrative which explores their first experience of difference or a rite of passage.
 This story will be a longer piece that combines the previous assignments in order to ground a particular experience of the student's choice in a more magnified, intimate fashion.
 Students will be encouraged to visit their homes, interview their parents, partners, neighbors, and friends.
 This course is most appropriate for students who want to strengthen their use of the first-person or explore the use of this voice in their fiction.
-Essayists are also encouraged to attend.
+Essavists are also encouraged to attend.